 Bicarbonate of Soda (Baking Soda in the US)

 Contact Lens Solution (there are various types of this so if you click the link to the one we used you will find it works perfectly!
-If you can’t choose this one, make sure the one you buy contains boric acid in the ingredients list.
-It may also be described as a “buffered solution”.)
+If you can’t choose this exact one, then make sure the one you buy contains boric acid (borax) in the ingredients list.
+It simply won’t work without this.)

 Gel food colouring (Liquid food colouring alters the recipe and doesn’t work so well we’ve found.)

 Instructions for UK slime recipe